One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 Public Cloud Storage is different because it is meant for businesses that are not subject to specific industry regulations.

 This includes organizations that are not bound by HIPAA, PCI DSS, or any other compliance requirements.
+Find out some of these cloud storage that is HIPAA compliant.

 The main difference between the two types of cloud storage is that traditional cloud storage has higher security features, many more options, and also supports enterprise-level features.

-On the other hand, public cloud storage has fewer security features, fewer options, and does not support enterprise applications.
+On the other hand, public cloud storage has fewer security features, and fewer options, and does not support enterprise applications.

 What are the Advantages of Enterprise Cloud Storage Service?